 Discretionary housing payments

-- If the amount of help you get with your rent from housing benefit or universal credit is less than the rent you have to pay then you may be able to get a DHP
+- the amount of help you get with your rent from housing benefit or universal credit is less than the rent you have to pay and you cannot afford to make this up from your income

 To avoid any delay you should apply for a DHP as soon as you can.
 If you need help to make an application, remember that you'll still need to sign the form yourself.